kkuhrman/AblePolecat/README.md

 About Able Polecat
 --------------------------------------------------------------------------------
-Able Polecat is a PHP class library and stub application for integrating legacy business systems with more modern cloud-based services, such as Google Apps and Salesforce.com.
-It is intended mainly for small to medium size businesses as an affordable and effective alternative to enterprise middleware and EAI solutions.
+Able Polecat is a PHP class library intended to provide small to medium size businesses an affordable and effective alternative to enterprise middleware and EAI solutions.

 Background and Acknowledgements
 --------------------------------------------------------------------------------